aredn/documentation/arednGettingStarted/installing_firmware.rst

    The diagram above shows that your computer with the downloaded firmware image must be connected to the node using Ethernet cables in order to install the AREDN |trade| image.
 It is helpful to connect the computer and node through a simple Ethernet switch so that the switch can maintain the computer's link while the node is being rebooted.

    Different node hardware will require different methods for installing the AREDN |trade| firmware.
 For Ubiquiti devices, your computer's TFTP client will connect to the node's TFTP server in order to upload the firmware image.
 For TP-LINK and GL-iNET devices, your computer's web browser will connect to the node's web server to upload the firmware image.
 For Mikrotik devices, your computer will run a remote boot server and the node's remote boot client will load its boot image from your computer.
 Refer to the specific procedures below for your node hardware.

+  One common issue can occur when installing firmware using a web browser interface.
+The browser cache stores data for the URLs that have been visited, but IP addresses and other parameters often change during the install process.
+It is possible for the cache to contain information that doesn’t match the latest settings for the URL, so the browser may block the connection setup and display an ERR_CONNECTION_RESET message.
+Clearing the web browser's cache will allow the latest URL settings to be registered so you can continue with the install process.

 Ubiquiti First Install Process
 ------------------------------